shapefuture/flights/README.md

 - Node.js 18+ and pnpm
 - Account on OpenRouter for API access
+- Account on Supabase for authentication
+- Account on Stripe for payment processing
 - Account on Cloudflare/Vercel for deployment

 ### Local Development